Asian economies grateful for reprieve on Iran oil imports

 For both Japan and China, Iran is a significant but not huge supplier.
 Saudi Arabia, the United Arab Emirates, Russia, Qatar and Kuwait export more crude oil to Japan than Iran.

-China is the single-largest importer of crude oil, at about 9 million barrels a day, and also of Iranian oil, so cutting off all shipments could have jolted global markets.
+China, which said it regretted the U.S. rejection of the deal with Iran, is the single-largest importer of crude oil, at about 9 million barrels a day, and also of Iranian oil, so cutting off all shipments could have jolted global markets.

-But China has diversified and relies on Iran for less than 10 percent of its total crude oil imports, with Saudi Arabia, Angola, Russia, Oman and Iraq providing more than half, according to the U.S. Energy Information Administration.
+But while its demand is huge, China has diversified and relies on Iran for less than 10 percent of its total crude oil imports, with Saudi Arabia, Angola, Russia, Oman and Iraq providing more than half, according to the U.S. Energy Information Administration.

+Major European allies have opposed the U.S. decision to reject the nuclear deal with Iran.
+The 28-nation European Union reportedly is preparing a new financial mechanism to help its companies avoid U.S. sanctions, and that could help keep Iranian oil exports flowing.

+British Prime Minister Theresa May’s Downing Street office said Tuesday that the U.K. will continue to expand trade relations despite the decision.

+“We regret the re-imposition of sanctions by the U.S.,” May’s spokesman James Slack said.
+“We continue to fully support expanding our trade relationship with Iran and encourage U.K. businesses to take advantage of the commercial opportunities that arise.”

-Associated Press writers Mari Yamaguchi in Tokyo and Elaine Kurtenbach in Bangkok contributed.
+Associated Press writers Mari Yamaguchi in Tokyo, Danica Kirka in London and Elaine Kurtenbach in Bangkok contributed.